 “How the World Turned on Bill Cosby: A Day-by-Day Account,” a tick-tock account of the Bill Cosby media storm, The Daily Beast, December 1, 2014.

-“‘The Power Broker Turns 40: How Robert Caro Wrote a Masterpiece,” The Daily Beast, September 16, 2014.
+“‘The Power Broker Turns 40: How Robert Caro Wrote a Masterpiece,” a 6,000-word profile of author Robert Caro, The Daily Beast, September 16, 2014.

-“When the Right to Vote Wasn’t a Right,” The Daily Beast, June 23, 2014.
+“When the Right to Vote Wasn’t a Right,” a historical essay about the PBS documentary Freedom Summer about a violent Mississippi voting-rights drive in 1964, The Daily Beast, June 23, 2014.

-“The Decade When ‘The New Yorker’ Grew Up,” The Daily Beast, May 20, 2014.
+“The Decade When ‘The New Yorker’ Grew Up,” a conversation with New Yorker editors about a new collection of the magazine’s reporting from the 1940s, The Daily Beast, May 20, 2014.

 “How LBJ and Reagan Wrecked Our Faith in Government,” Jonathan Darman’s Landslide: LBJ and Reagan at the Dawn of a New America (Random House, 2014), The Daily Beast, October 21, 2014.